enkelmedia/NewsletterStudio-Documentation/content/package/3.0.0/develop/email-service-providers.md

 * **SMTP** - Used to send emails via SMTP servers
 * **SMTP Pickup Directory** - Can be used during development/testing to place e-mails in a folder on the development/test-computer.

-The Email Service Provider needs to be configred in the Administration-section for each [Workspace](../concepts/workspaces.md).
+The Email Service Provider needs to be configured in the Administration-section for each [Workspace](../concepts/workspaces.md).

 ## Custom Email Service Provider